akuroiwa/chess-ant/doc/ant_baits.rst

    update-alternatives --auto python3

 Please note that as of December 2022, gnome-terminal does not start with Python 3.11 on Ubuntu 22.04.1 LTS.

+In :mod:`chess-classification` 0.0.5, you can load a local save.

+In order to shorten the training time, [#]_ the conventional model was changed to the checkpoint google/electra-small-discriminator [#]_ of the electra model.

+My pgn files are more like tactics [#]_  [#]_ than chess problems, so it's more efficient to create a dataset from tactics.
+More than 300 rows of pgn data are required for model training and model evaluation in order to increase the accuracy rate.

 Development Plan